-One aspect that particularly stood out is the progressive manner in which women have been portrayed.
+One aspect that particularly stood out in A Death in the Gunj is the progressive manner in which women have been portrayed.
 While we see different shades of patriarchy, for a film based in the 1970’s the woman of the household seem way ahead of their times.
 While mostly in English, the narrative often switches to Bengali and Hindi making it seem effortlessly natural.

 Despite the slow pace, not once does the film make you want to take your eyes off the screen.
 The subtle themes of aggression, alienation, depression and sexuality that emerge among the members of the group are convincing and will leave you empathising, an emotion the characters in the film seem to lack.
 Ironic much?
 Be it the scenes of eerie silence to the unfortunate death, the film is like a brightly burned candle that when blown out, still leaves you staring at the extinguished flame that once was.